neojato/DeLorean-v2/README.md

 Run `firebase deploy` to deploy the `dist/` directory to Firebase Hosting.

-## Profit
+## Profit!

 Congrats on launching your DevFest website!
-Please let me know if you used this template and get you added to the list.
+Please let me know if you used this template and will get you added to the list.

 ## Contributors